 One of these is needed for this pot roast, not all.

 - Dutch Oven: We love a good enamel covered cast iron dutch oven.
 They're heavy and heat evenly while not burning things to the bottom.
 You can use them on the stove top or in the oven.

 - Stock Pot: You could also use any stock pot.

 - Electric Pressure Cooker: If you have an electric pressure cooker like an Instant Pot you can use our instructions above to cook the roast in it instead of the dutch oven or stock pot.

-- Slow Cooker: Crock Pots and other slow cookers are a great way to start a meal in the morning and have it ready for you when you're done with work for the day.
+- Slow Cooker: A Crock Pot and other slow cookers are a great way to start a meal in the morning and have it ready for you when you're done with work for the day.